Chen Yonggui

 Chen Yonggui (陈永贵 (Chén Yǒngguì, Ch'en Yung-kuei); circa 1914 – 26 March 1986) was a Chinese politician.
 Though he was an illiterate peasant, he became a member of the Politburo of the Chinese Communist Party and Vice Premier of China because of Mao Zedong's recognition of Chen's leadership, during the Cultural Revolution, in turning Dazhai into a model for socialist agriculture.

-According to official record of the Xiyang County in Shanxi Province, from 1967 to 1979, under Chen's leadership, the county completed 9,330 projects of agricultural and hydraulic infrastructure construction, extending the total arable land by but at the cost of 1,040 casualties including 310 deaths.
+According to official record of the Xiyang County in Shanxi Province, from 1967 to 1979, under Chen's leadership, the county completed 9,330 projects of agricultural and hydraulic infrastructure construction, extending the total arable land by 6533 ha but at the cost of 1,040 casualties including 310 deaths.

-After Deng Xiaoping initiated the Reforms and Opening up of China in the late 1970s, Chen gradually lost power and resigned in September 1980.
+After Deng Xiaoping initiated the reform and opening up in the late 1970s, Chen gradually lost power and resigned in September 1980.
 He died of lung cancer in Beijing in 1986.

 Early years

 Chen Yonggui was born in around 1914 (self-reported as 14 February 1915, the date of the Chinese New Year in 1915) as the son of a poor peasant, who moved to Dazhai when Yonggui was 6 years old, and later hanged himself.
 This situation forced Chen Yonggui to start working very young to make a living, so he never received formal education.

 In 1942, as fighting against communist guerrilla increased in Shanxi Province, where Xiyang County encompassing Dazhai is located, the Japanese tightened their grip on local villages and Chen Yonggui was elected Dazhai representative in the puppet Rejuvenating Asia Society, but resigned and left the village after barely surviving a one-year detention in a concentration camp in 1943–1944.
 Because of this, he was briefly detained as a suspected collaborationist after Japan's defeat but soon released.

 He eagerly took part in the Land Reform Movement initiated by the Chinese Communist Party (CCP) against landlords and joined the CCP in 1948.